mrusertest/Python-Essentials-Extension-Pack/README.md

 # Logo of the Extension
 [Python icons created by Alfredo Hernandez - Flaticon](https://www.flaticon.com/free-icon/python_402219?term=python&page=1&position=25&page=1&position=25&related_id=402219&origin=search)

+# Note
+None of these extensions belong to me, credits are given to the respective owner of these extensions.

 # How To Contribute
 Open a New Issue requesting the extension that you think should be added